 Backlinko, for example, effectively leverages headers to clearly communicate the subject matter of its content.

 Users want to be able to log on to web pages and see headers that efficiently provide them with the information they need to know.
 Relevant titles and headers help them to do that.

 Hire a web development company to help build different parts of your website.

 3. Body Content

-Every web page needs to feature substantive content.
-If it's a blog post, for example, the body content of the page will be the main text that makes up your post.
+Every web page needs to feature substantive website content.
+If it's a blog page, for example, the body content of the page will be the main text that makes up your blog posts.
 On a product or service page, you may have some body text describing its value or introducing visuals.

 Body content also is crucial to your site's SEO.
 Fewer than 1% of users click on results after the first page of Google rankings, demonstrating the value of using body content to directly answer search queries and target valuable keywords.

 Consider the advice of an SEO company for how to format body content to target users and achieve content goals.